 Archaeological field research

-The annual excavation campaigns in Aguntum have been carried out by the Department of Archaeology in close cooperation with the Curatorium Pro Agunto since 1991.
-In addition, project-related work is carried out in the Iron Age and Late Antique settlement of Lavant, which is an important part of the regional archaeological landscape.
+Since 1991, the Department of Archaeology has conducted annual excavation campaigns in Aguntum in close collaboration with the Curatorium Pro Agunto.
+In addition, project-based work is carried out at the Iron Age and Late Antique settlement of Lavant, an important component of the region’s archaeological landscape.

 Excavations at Aguntum